About Festival

 Traditionally, we consider Chaitra Shukla Pratipada as the New Year day.
 This day has following significance:

-1) This is the day on which Lord Brahma started creating the universe.
+1) This is the day on which Bhagvaan Brahma started creating the universe.

 2) Navratri celebrations start on this day.

-3) This is the time when nature rejuvenates in Indian continent i.e. spring sets in with lot many plants flowering and new eruptions on trees after barren looks of winter.
+3) This is the time when nature rejuvenates in the Indian continent i.e. spring sets in with many plants flowering and new eruptions on trees after barren looks of winter.

-4) After defeating the sakas in fiercely fought battle, the great Hindu King Vikramaditya introduced a new reference year under the name Vikram era on this day (57 B.C.).
+4) After defeating the Sakas in a fiercely fought battle, the great Hindu King Vikramaditya introduced a new reference year under the name Vikram era on this day (57 B.C.).

 At darshan time when you are eye to eye to Bihariji, just forget everything and simply pray for his kindness: